intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

-Intolerance of any deviation from specification, where implementations generate fatal errors in response to observing undefined or unusal behaviour, can be harnessed to reduce occurrences of abherrent implementations.
-Choosing to generate fatal error for unspecified conditions instead of attempting error recovery can ensure that faults receive attention.
+Intolerance of any deviation from specification, where implementations generate fatal errors in response to observing undefined or unusal behaviour, can be harnessed to reduce occurrences of aberrant implementations.
+Choosing to generate fatal errors for unspecified conditions instead of attempting error recovery can ensure that faults receive attention.

 This improves feedback for new implementations in particular.
 When a new